tytydraco/yessleep/out/Things_Worth_Distinguishing.md

 *Maybe it all went wrong when we killed the whales.
 Maybe their songs kept the great dream together.
-Vast brains slowly carefully ordering the world with action s subtler than the apes could ever see.
+Vast brains slowly carefully ordering the world with actions subtler than the apes could ever see.
 God is dead.
 His blubber lit a lamp in London*.